ucum-org/ucum/docs/functional-tests.md

 ## Conformance

-You may declare conformance to these UCUM functional tests if your implementation accepts the attached xml file as an input, and passes all the test cases below.
+You may declare conformance to these UCUM functional tests if your implementation accepts the attached XML file as an input, and passes all the test cases below.
 You should always quote the most recent date from the history entries below when claiming conformance.
 You may qualify the conformance to particular kinds of cases if your functionality does not